fvelosa/covid-science-11ty/about/index.md

   order: 8
 ---

-Computer science professional born in a socialist country, now living in post-fascist one that is always aspiring for communism.
+Computer science professional born in a socialist country now living in a medical and political tirany.

 More coming soon...